datatribe-collective/autoliina/README.md

 # autoliina
-MD content to PDF and Social Media Converter
+MD content convertion to PDF and Social Media Websites